Homyel Gomel Oblast, Belarus Travel Guide

 Walk along Sovetskaya Street, observe architecture, visit local shops, and experience a traditional "business lunch."

 Dine at a local restaurant.
-Enjoy a leisurely stroll along the Sozh River embankment for views of the illuminated palace.
+Enjoy a leisurely stroll along the Sozh River embankment for scenery of the brightly lit palace.

 Week ONE: Focus on Gomel and its immediate region (as per one-week plan).
 Week TWO: Journey by train/bus to Minsk, then Brest, and potentially Vitebsk for a national experience.

 Rent a private apartment.
-Explore cultural offerings, take longer excursions throughout Belarus, consider language classes, or seek volunteer opportunities.
+Explore cultural offerings, take longer excursions throughout Belarus, consider language classes, or seek opportunities to volunteer.

 Adapt these ideas to your pace and preferences.
 Mix and match elements to match your interests, be it history, nature, or cultural immersion.